Open access funding

 To be eligible to apply for APC funding you and the article you apply for must meet the following requirements, which must be stated in the application:

-- That you have at least a 30% employment at Karlstad University, and that you have had this since at least six months.
+- That you, when submitting your application, have at least a 30% employment at Karlstad University, and that you have had this since at least six months.

 - That you are corresponding author for the article (the definition used for ”article” is: Peer reviewed scientific original articles, conference papers, and review articles).